 What you must realize is that these organizations do not invest their own money in these startups and the duration of "involvement" with the startup is limited.
 Here, startups typically, upon admission, join a cohort of similar startups and cycle through a prescriptive program – think Army boot camp.
 Once this cycle is completed, a new cohort is selected and cycled through the same process.

 Angel Investors and Venture Capital

-Angel investors and early-stage VC firms focus more on financial capital - they provide funds to help their portfolio startups develop, sometimes along with some guidance and strategic help.
+Angel investors and early-stage venture capital (VC) firms focus more on financial capital.
+They provide funds to help their portfolio startups develop, though sometimes provide some guidance and strategic help.
 However, angels, angel associations and VC firms rarely invest in pre-revenue companies.
 By insisting upon startups achieving revenue prior to considering an investment, they are, in effect, de-risking their investments.
 Put another way, the startup must prove they have a product, a market and paying customers.
 Long gone are the days when a VC firm would invest in just an idea.

 These studios bring in early-stage external startups and help them grow by providing them both funds and expertise via a dedicated team.
 Here, the main goal of the studio is to build a startup from the ground up.
 This involves an important involvement of time, dedication and resources to working operationally on the project for a period of time.

-For venture studios, a primary focus is the rapid development and prototyping of new products.
+For venture and startup studios, a primary focus is the rapid development and prototyping of new products.
 They work on multiple startups and projects simultaneously instead of building one project at a time.
-Startup studios own an infrastructure made of pooled resources, technical tools, management processes and a multi-disciplinary team.
+Venture and startup studios own an infrastructure made of pooled resources, technical tools, management processes and a multi-disciplinary team.
 By building several projects a year with the same team, these studios can re-use this infrastructure, software and best practices across many different startups.

-The goal of a venture studio is to build companyies, collectively with co-founders and entrepreneurs from startups into a growing companies.
+The goal of a venture or startup studio is to build companies, collectively with co-founders and entrepreneurs, from startups into a growing companies.